There are certain life skills that have pretty much made the adult me.

 Any of this sound familiar?

-Here’s the disturbing thing: not only have I slowly realized this second layer of beliefs operating underneath, I’ve realized those heart beliefs are driving the majority of what I do.
-Too often, it’s unspoken instincts that determine how I treat others, how I organize life, how I view God.
-Most of us could probably confess to a heart belief of God’s not really in control or God doesn’t really care, because honestly, that’s how we live.
+Those heart beliefs drive far too much of what I do.
+Too often, it’s those unspoken instincts that determine how I treat others, how I organize life, how I view God.
+Most of us could probably confess to heart beliefs like God’s not really in control or God doesn’t really care, because honestly, that’s how we live.
 We live as if we’re on our own, as if nobody is going to come through for us.

 Which means that one of the greatest possible life skills is the ability to put words to those heart beliefs.
 Only then can we change them.

-Here’s an effective way I’ve found for uncovering heart beliefs: simply hit a crisis, big or small, and pay attention to what bubbles up from the soul.
-Nothing like crisis to reveal the true you.
-Don’t react, speak, do anything – just let the moment pass, turn your eyes inward, and try to articulate what your emotions or instincts are saying.
-(God is a huge help with this reflection process, by the way.
-In fact, sometimes only he can really get the right words.)
+Here’s an effective strategy I’ve devised for articulating heart beliefs: listen.
+Simply hit a crisis, big or small, and pay attention to what bubbles up from the soul.
+Don’t react, speak, act – just turn your eyes inward, and listen to what your emotions or instincts are saying.
+(God is a huge help with this reflection process, by the way.)

 Then we ask God to change our heart beliefs, to transfer what’s in the head down to the heart.
 We ask him for his truth, meditate upon it, soak it in.